antonio490/linux/ha-cluster.md

 - Cluster resource manager: Pacemaker provides the brain that processes and reacts to events that occur in the cluster.
 These events may include nodes joining or leaving the cluster; resource events caused by failures, maintenance, or scheduled activities; and other administrative actions.
 To achieve the desired availability, Pacemaker may start and stop resources and fence nodes.
 - Cluster tools: These provide an interface for users to interact with the cluster.
 Various command-line and graphical (GUI) interfaces are available.

-*The Cluster Information Base (CIB) is an XML representation of the cluster’s configuration and the state of all nodes and resources.
+*The Cluster Information Base (CIB) is an XML representation of the cluster's configuration and the state of all nodes and resources.
 The CIB manager (pacemaker-based) keeps the CIB synchronized across the cluster, and handles requests to modify it.*

-### Corosync

-### Fencing
+#### Fencing

 Fencing protects your data from being corrupted, and your application from becoming unavailable, due to unintended concurrent access by rogue nodes.
 Just because a node is unresponsive doesn't mean it has stopped accessing your data.
 The only way to be 100% sure that your data is safe, is to use fencing to ensure that the node is truly offline before allowing the data to be accessed from another node.